Jonathan (1970 film)

+Synopsis

+The world of the 19th century has been taken over by vampires who are immune to sunlight.
+Human rebels band together for a battle of life and the control of civilization.

 Release

 Jonathan was released on 17 May 1970 in West Germany.
 Director Hans W. Geißendörfer won the Film Award in Gold at the Deutscher Filmpreis for Best New Direction for his work on Jonathan.